Fedalto/ideas/README.md

 	- Ideally the blogger wants to display product attributes consistently and update them from one place.
-	- Creating a summary of reiews at the bottom (without having to duplicate the information)
+	- Creating a summary of reviews at the bottom (without having to duplicate the information)
 	- Ask users for product suggestions, perhaps with an embedded form.
 	- The blogger wants to track the price or offers over time.
 	- Allow users to make comments regarding particular products or ratings.
 Allow users to give their own ratings for an attribute.